turingschool/front-end-curriculum/projects/module-1/hang-in-there-v2.md

 ### Projects as Learning Tools

-When projects are graded, view the evaluation as a means to inform your learning, rather than as a static "grade".
+When projects are graded, we want you to view the evaluation + feedback as a means to inform your learning, rather than as static "grades".
 Feedback from instructors will focus on areas where you have an opportunity to deepen your understanding.

+The evaluation will provide feedback by answering the only important question:

+**Does the project demonstrate student understanding of the learning goals & concepts?**

-Projects may be marked as **yes**, **not yet**, and **wow**.
-These scores answer the only important question: **does the project demonstrate student understanding of the learning goals?** Similarly, each section of the rubric (see below) will have yes/not yet/wow markings, helping you understand your progress and growth in specific areas.
+Projects will answer that question, being marked as **yes**, **not yet**, and **wow**.
+Similarly, each section of the rubric (see below) will have yes/not yet/wow markings, helping you understand your progress and growth in specific areas.

 The overall project outcome (yes, not yet, wow) is determined by "averaging" each section's outcome.
 You can think of a "yes" being worth a  1, a "not yet" being worth a 0, and a "wow" being worth a 2.

-For this project, an average of 1+ is considered a passing project that demonstrates good student understanding!
+For this project, an average of 1+ is considered a yes - a passing project that demonstrates good student understanding!
 An average of 1.5+ is considered a wow.
-Anything below a 1 is considered a project that indicates that the concepts have not been fully understood (see note in the section below).
+Anything below a 1 is considered a not yet - a project that indicates that the concepts have not been fully understood (see note in the section below).

 <section class="answer">
 ### A important note about the possible outcomes